EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    - The fifth least significant bit of the first byte is set to 0, to indicate that the "gid" parameter introduced in this specification and including the Context Identifier of an OSCOAP group is not present.

-   - The sixth least significant bit of the first byte is set to 1, to indicate the presence of the "cs" parameter introduced in this specification and including the counter signature of the COSE object.
+   - The sixth least significant bit of the first byte is set to 1, to indicate the presence of the "countersign" parameter introduced in this specification and including the counter signature of the COSE object.

-   - The q bytes before the "ciphertext" field (q given by the counter signature algorithm specified in the Security Context) encode the value of the "cs" parameter including the counter signature of the COSE object.
+   - The q bytes before the "ciphertext" field (q given by the counter signature algorithm specified in the Security Context) encode the value of the "countersign" parameter including the counter signature of the COSE object.

-* Before transmitting an OSCOAP message, a sender endpoint uses its own private key to create a counter signature of the COSE_Encrypt0 object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
-Then, the counter signature is included in the Header of the COSE object, in the "cs" paramenter of the "unprotected" field.
+* Before transmitting an OSCOAP message, a sender endpoint uses its own private key to create a counter signature of the COSE object (Appendix C.4 of {{I-D.ietf-cose-msg}}).
+Then, the counter signature is included in the Header of the COSE object, in the "countersign" paramenter of the "unprotected" field.

 * Upon receiving an OSCOAP message, the receiver endpoint retrieves the corresponding public key of the sender endpoint from the Security Context.
 Then, it verifies the counter signature and unsecures the message according to the cryptographic algorithm specified in the Security Context.